-A delegation of Social Action visited the Managing Director of the Chad Basin Development Authority in Maiduguri.
+A delegation of Alone visited the Managing Director of the Chad Basin Development Authority in Maiduguri.
 Abba Garba pointed out that the urgency of the energy crisis.
 With widespread displacement, firewood cutting now a rampant and indiscriminate.

 While tree planting has long been identified as an imperative to halt desertification, projects can only be sustainable when communities are included in the plans, and when such plans guarantee their right to energy.
 Past ‘development’ efforts, which have seen people as passive ‘beneficiaries,’ have actually contributed to marginalizing the poor.
 The current crises in the northeast of Nigeria provide a moment for examining past mistakes and ensuring that they are not repeated.
 Going forward, local groups must more clearly link the current crisis to past and ongoing climate change impacts.
 Beyond the badly needed humanitarian assistance, there should be a focus on climate change as an underlying problem.
 That way, medium and longer term resettlement programs would have to be framed in terms of climate change adaptation.
 In this case, IDPs in northeast Nigeria are not victims of Boko Haram alone but (also) of climate change.

 The need to promote alternative narratives informed the commitment of participants at the Maiduguri meeting who have agreed to meet more regularly to improve awareness and to identify options for improving civil society and communities’ collaboration to ensure accountability and sustainability of security and humanitarian assistance.